 My work has been reviewed in numerous magazines and newspapers in Canada, the United States and Russia, including Newsweek Magazine, Paper Magazine, The Toronto Star, The Mississauga News, The Hurontario News, Clarington Weekly, Lake Placid News, the Virginia Gazette and Orthodox Russia.
 I have also offered my assistance to numerous authors, historians and producers for books and documentaries about the Romanovs and Imperial Russian history.

 In recent years I have given talks and power point presentations on such topics as the life of Grand Duchess Olga Alexandrovna, the Romanovs in exile and the succession question.

-Thanks to the success of an annual calendar published by Royal Russia I am now able to "give something back to Russia."
-Earlier this year I made donations to the Tsarskoye Selo State Museum-Preserve and Peterhof State Museum-Preserve.
+Thanks to the success of an annual calendar published by Royal Russia I was given the opportunity to "give something back to Russia."
+I have made donations to the Tsarskoye Selo State Museum-Preserve and Peterhof State Museum-Preserve.
 These donations go towards restoration work and the acquisition of items for the palace-museum collections.
 I am very proud that I have been given the opportunity to make at least a small contribution to each museum.
 I am committed to helping to preserve the Romanov legacy when and where I can, and will continue to make ongoing donations in the years ahead.

 It is my fervent hope, that through my work that I can leave behind a legacy, one that will in some small way have made a contribution to a better understanding and appreciation for the Romanov dynasty and the immense contribution that they have made to the history of Russia.